Gretchen Wilson

-Gretchen Frances Wilson (born June 26, 1973) is an American country music singer and songwriter.
+Gretchen Frances Wilson (born June 26, 1973, in Pocahontas, Illinois) is an American country music singer and songwriter.
 She made her debut in March 2004 with the Grammy Award-winning single "Redneck Woman", a number-one hit on the Billboard country charts.
 The song served as the lead-off single of her debut album, Here for the Party.
 Wilson followed this album one year later with All Jacked Up, the title track of which became the highest-debuting single for a female country artist upon its 2005 release.
 A third album, One of the Boys, was released in 2007.

 Overall, Wilson has charted 13 singles on the Billboard country charts, of which five have reached top ten: the number one "Redneck Woman", as well as "Here for the Party" (#3, 2004), "When I Think About Cheatin'" (#4, 2004), "Homewrecker" (#2, 2005), and "All Jacked Up" (#8, 2005).
 The album Here for the Party was certified 5× multi-platinum by the RIAA for sales of five million copies, while All Jacked Up was certified platinum.
 She has sold over 8.2 million records worldwide.

-Country music career
+Early life and career

+Early life

+Wilson was born in 1973 in Pocahontas, Illinois.
+Her mother was a teenager at the time.
+When she was 2, her father left the family, with her mother becoming a single mother.
+She dropped out of high school and worked as a cook.